shukriadams/discord-giveawaybot/README.md

 ## Host your bot

 There are three ways to host your bot.
+In all cases, your should create a folder (this will be your bot's root folder).
-In all cases, first create a sub folder called "discord-giveawaybot" in the root folder you're working from, to this sub folder copy exampleSettings.json, rename to settings.json, and add your bot token from Discord.
+In this create a sub folder called "discord-giveawaybot", in this sub folder copy exampleSettings.json, rename it settings.json, open it with your favorite text editor, and add your Discord bot token (see above) to the "token" field.

-### From Docker image
+### 1) From Docker image

 Image on Docker hub : https://hub.docker.com/r/shukriadams/discord-giveawaybot/